bihor/fp_masterquiz/Documentation/Configuration/Index.rst

 user.ipAnonymous             boolean     Anonymize the IP-address?
 1
 user.useCookie               integer     Save the session in a cookie too?
 See below.
 0 user.useQuizPid              boolean     Use automatically the pid from the quiz?
-0 user.checkFEuser             boolean     Check if a FEuser has already participated?
-0 user.askForData              integer     Ask for user data?
+0 user.checkFEuser             integer     Check if a FEuser has already participated?°    0 user.askForData              integer     Ask for user data?
 0, 1, 2 or 3 (see below).
 0 user.defaultName             string      Default user name ({TIME} will be replaced).    default {TIME}
 user.defaultEmail            string      Default user email.                             -